 "You wouldn't risk ruinin' it."

-She watched the way the skin crinkled by his eyes as his smile widened in response.
+She watched the way the skin crinkled by his eyes.
 A snicker left his lips.
 For a moment she wondered what his expression would be, what his reaction would be, to the words that wanted so badly to be heard.
 Valerie instead sat within the silence that settled between them.
 It wasn't uncomfortable.
 Each other's company, whether it was in silence or filled with a plethora of friendly insults being shouted, was what they were both accustomed to and have been for over a decade.